-Sensitive Data Exposure, an OWASP Top 10 vulnerability that often affects smaller players, can put critical sensitive data at risk.
+Sensitive Data Exposure, an OWASP Top 10 vulnerability that often affects smaller organizations, can put critical sensitive data at risk.
 OWASP is a non-profit organization with the goal of improving the security of software and the internet.
-We cover their list of the ten most common vulnerabilities one by one in our OWASP Top 10 blog series.
+Luckily, Sensitive Data Exposure is something you can detect with security automation.
+Detectify covers this and the whole list of the ten most common vulnerabilities one by one in our OWASP Top 10 blog series.

 Sensitive Data Exposure occurs when an application does not adequately protect sensitive information.
 The data can vary and anything from passwords, session tokens, credit card data to private health data and more can be exposed.